spring-epfl/zksk/README.md

 The sigma protocol (interactive) is the following :

 **Initial state** : the Prover and the Verifier share some "public information", namely
- - an ECGroup (elliptic curve group, see petlib) along with a set of generators of this group
+ - an EcGroup (elliptic curve group, see petlib) along with a set of generators of this group
  - the left-hand-side value of the claim i.e the value for which we want to prove knowledge of certain properties/decomposition
  - the syntax of the claim including the pseudonyms of the secrets